oymotion/gForceSDKArduino/README.md

     The following steps will instruct you to running the example code:

-    * Wire the gForceJoint to the Arduino board.
-And then turn on the Arduino board and connect it to your development PC with Arduino IDE.
+    * Wire the gForceJoint to the Arduino board, and then turn on the Arduino board after connecting it to your development PC with Arduino IDE.

     * In the Arduino IDE, select `File -> Example -> gForce -> SimpleControlByGesture`
       to open the the example code.
 Modify the code if needed, then build,